mansdahlstrom1/UnityGame/README.md

 ## Todo
-* Create account - DONE
+- [x] Create account
-* Sign in - DONE
+- [x] Sign in
-* Choose number of players
+- [x] Choose number of players
-* Generate a secutrity token at login in the game.
+- [ ] Generate a secutrity token at login in the game.
 Create a table in database saving the last token used by the user.
 After we require this token to comfirm that the user is contacting the API from within the game.
 Right now you can create both rounds and api directly from the browser.
-* encryption:
+- [ ] encryption:

 #### Encryption will have three parts  (key 1)</b>
 - shared key, in both client and API